 So long as you’re aware of the challenges involved, caring for Piranhas is fairly straightforward.

 A spacious aquarium is paramount for Piranhas for several reasons.
-One reason is that they are very messy eaters that require a carnivorous diet.
-Meat eating fish that chew their food release tons of flesh particles into the water that decay and contribute to ammonia and nitrates.
+One reason is that their sharp teeth make them very messy eaters that require a carnivorous diet.
+Meat-eating fish that chew their food release tons of flesh particles into the water that decay and contribute to ammonia and nitrates.
 A mature, well-cycled aquarium with a powerful canister filter is mandatory for their health.